TENK-DAO/tenk/README.md

 }, options?: ChangeMethodOptions): transactions.Action;
 ```

-Having the types mean that your contract calls will be type check and failed transactions or view calls from missing arguments.
+Having the types mean that your contract calls will be type checked and prevent failed transactions from missing or malformed arguments.

 View calls also generate a function.